telerik/blazor-docs/styling-and-themes/overview.md

 ### Swatch

 A *theme swatch* is a color variation of a theme.
-All swatches of a given theme use the same fonts, sizes, and layouts.
+All <a href="https://www.telerik.com/design-system/docs/themes/kendo-themes/default/swatches/" target="_blank">swatches of a given theme></a> use the same fonts, sizes, and layouts.
 On the other hand, the text colors, background colors and border colors are different.
 For example, *Default Ocean Blue* and *Bootstrap Nordic* are two built-in swatch names.

 When the Telerik UI for Blazor documentation talks about a given theme name, for example *Default*, this implies the *Main* swatch of this theme.
 In addition, the word "theme" as a general term can imply any swatch of any theme.